WorkflowForge Architecture

 1. Zero Dependencies

-• No version conflicts
+• Fewer version clashes.

 2. Performance First

-• Object pooling for internal structures
+• Pooling for hot internal objects.

 3. Developer Experience